Romesh Chunder Dutt

 Romesh Chunder Dutt CIE (রমেশচন্দ্র দত্ত; 13 August 1848 – 30 November 1909) was an Indian civil servant, economic historian, translator of Ramayana and Mahabharata.
-Dutt is considered a national leader of the pre-Gandhian era, and was a contemporary of Dadabhai Naoroji and Justice Ranade.He was one of the prominent proponent of Indian economic nationalism.
+He was one of the prominent proponents of Indian economic nationalism.

 Early life and education

 Dutt was born into a distinguished Bengali Maulika Kayastha family.
-His parents were Thakamani and Isan Chunder Dutt, a Deputy Collector in Bengal, whom Romesh often accompanied on official duties.
+His parents were Thakurmani Devi and Ishwar Chandra Dutt, a Deputy Collector in Bengal, whom Romesh often accompanied on official duties.
 He was educated in various Bengali District schools, then at Hare School, Calcutta.
 After his father's untimely death in a boat accident in eastern Bengal, his uncle, Shoshee Chunder Dutt, an accomplished writer, became his guardian in 1861.
 He wrote about his uncle, "He used to sit at night with us and our favorite study used to be pieces from the works of the English poets."
 He was a relative of Toru Dutt, one of nineteenth century Bengal's most prominent poets.

 He entered the University of Calcutta, Presidency College in 1864.
 He passed the First Arts examination in 1866, ranking second in order of merit and won a scholarship.
 While still a student in the B.A. class, without his family's permission, he and two other friends, Behari Lal Gupta and Surendranath Banerjee, left for England in 1868.

 At that time, only one other Indian, Satyendra Nath Tagore, had qualified for the Indian Civil Service.
 Dutt aimed to emulate Tagore's feat.
 For a long time, before and after 1853, the year the ICS examination was introduced in England, only British officers were appointed to covenanted posts.

 At University College London, Dutt continued to study British writers.
-He qualified for the Indian Civil Service in the open examination in 1869, taking third place.
+He qualified for the Indian Civil Service in the open examination in 1869, taking the third place.

 He was called to the bar by the Honourable Society of the Middle Temple on 6 June 1871.

-His wife was Manomohini Dutt and his children were Bimala Dutt, married to Bolinarayan Bora, the first civil engineer from Assam, Kamala Dutt, married to Pramatha Nath Bose, Sarala Dutt, married to Jnanendranath Gupta, ICS, and Ajoy Dutt, who became a Member of the Bengal Legislative Assembly in 1921.
-His grandsons were Indranarayan Bora, Modhu Bose and Sudhindranath Gupta, who retired as the first Indian Commercial Traffic Manager of the BNR.
+His wife was Manomohini Dutt and his children were Bimala Dutt, married to Bolinarayan Bora, the first civil engineer from Assam, Kamala Dutt, married to Pramatha Nath Bose, Sarala Dutt, married to Jnanendranath Gupta, ICS, and Ajoy Chandra Dutt, an Oxonian, who was a Professor of Law at Calcutta University and later a Member of the Bengal Legislative Assembly in 1921.
+His grandsons were Indranarayan Bora, Modhu Bose and Major Sudhindranath Gupta, who retired as the first Indian Commercial Traffic Manager of the BNR.